|Workable Solutions||Step-by-step Troubleshooting|

 Further Reading: Boot Windows from SD Card

 Why would you need a bootable USB for Windows 10?

 Windows 10 is a great operating system, but what if something goes wrong and you need to reinstall it?
 That's where a bootable USB for Windows 10 comes in handy.
 A bootable USB is a USB drive that has been formatted to be used as a boot disk.
-You can use it to install Windows 10 on your computer, even if it doesn't have an operating system installed.
+You can install Windows 10 from USB on your computer, even if it doesn't have an operating system installed.

 How to Create a Bootable USB for Windows 10?

 Windows 10 is the latest version of the Windows operating system.
 It offers many new features, including the ability to create a bootable USB.
 This article will show you how to create a bootable USB for Windows 10.
 What you will need Before you begin, ensure that your computer has an empty USB drive.
 You also need to have a blank, formatted USB drive.

 Two methods of creating bootable USB for Windows 10: